 These buds incorporate an active noise reduction (ANR) technology from Bose.
 As the name would suggest, we found that this technology doesn't block out all of the ambient noise.
 However it, in conjunction with the tight seal provided by the rubber eartips, did allow us to enjoy music in a crowded coffee shop without needing to crank the volume up too high.
-We've certainly experienced better noise cancellation in other earbuds, but we do feel this technology ups the usefulness of the Echo Buds an appreciable amount.
 If you need to hear the world around you, you can also enter passthrough mode, which uses the microphones on the outside of the buds to pipe surrounding sounds into your ears.
 You can adjust the settings for both of these modes in the Alexa app.

 The Fit Test

 The Echo Buds (in conjunction with the Alexa App) can run a fit test to see if your chosen earpieces are creating a good seal in your ears.
 They do this by playing tones in your ears and using the external microphones to sense if any of those tones are making their way into the outside world.
 Most of our testers found that they could tell on their own when the earpieces were creating a good seal and when they weren't, making the somewhat redundant.
 However, a couple of testers were surprised when a particular earpiece failed the fit test, and experienced an increase in sound quality when switching to the sizes suggested by the test.